-“When it comes to items such as school shoes, consider the quality vs. price.
-It can be all too easy to buy the cheapest shoes you can find, but you’ll end up buying another pair every term.
+“When it comes to items such as school shoes, consider the quality versus price equation.
+It can be all too easy to buy the cheapest shoes you can find, but you could end up buying another pair every term if they wear out.
 Wait until the last minute and buy a decent pair, ideally with removable soles to discard as the feet grow.
 If you’re lucky they will last the whole year.
-Also, once you’ve made the investment – lay down some laws with your kids about lost items.
+Also, once you’ve made the investment, lay down some laws with your kids about lost items.
 For example, if they lose their school hat, they have to pay for a new one.
-You’ll be amazed how much longer they keep it for !
-The same with water bottles, goggles, and all those repeatedly purchased items!” – Lucy Good.
+You may be amazed how much longer they keep it for!
+The same with water bottles, goggles and all those repeatedly purchased items!” – Lucy Good.

 About Lucy Good

-Lucy is a mother and the founder of Beanstalk, an online space which empowers single mothers to refind their potential and rebuild their confidence online.
-Lucy has appeared on Today and has provided advice to mothers in the Take 5 magazine as well as regularly speaking on local radio.
-She is a blogger, podcaster and mentor, continually hunting down resources of benefit to the single motherhood.
+Lucy is a mother and the founder of Beanstalk, an online space which empowers single mothers to rediscover their potential and rebuild their confidence online.
+Lucy has appeared on the Today show and has provided advice to mothers in the Take 5 magazine as well as regularly speaking on local radio.
+She is a blogger, podcaster and mentor, continually hunting down resources to help single mums.

 About Gaby Chapman and Jen Petrovic

 Gaby Chapman and Jen Petrovic are two mums living in Melbourne.
 Jen is a chef and Gaby is a copywriter.
-Together they founded Plan, Buy, Cook – an app that makes planning, shopping and cooking meals easy.
+Together they founded Plan, Buy, Cook – an app designed to make planning, shopping and cooking meals easy.

-“Consider second-hand uniforms as many parents like to sell or pass along the uniforms their children don’t fit into anymore.
+“Consider second-hand uniforms, as many parents like to sell or pass along the uniforms their children don’t fit into anymore.
 Don’t assume they’ll be tired and scruffy looking!
 Often they are in great condition, or even as new, because children usually grow faster than uniforms can wear out.
-Keep an eye out at your own school uniform clothing shop – items may be as little as $5.
+Keep an eye out at your own school uniform clothing shop as they may have second hand items for sale for as little as $5.
 You can pick and choose depending on the quality.
 Facebook groups for your local area are great too, where parents post uniform items for sale for local schools.
-Chatting with parents who have older children helps as sometimes they just pass them along even if you offer to pay – just ask the question!
+Chatting with parents who have older children can help too, as sometimes they just pass them along even if you offer to pay – just ask the question!
 The key is to plan ahead – try looking and asking early as you know your child will grow and need a larger size before long.”- Jenny Atkinson.

 About Jenny Atkinson

-Jenny Atkinson is a mother of a child in high school and the award-winning, bestselling author of ‘High School Rocks: Make Starting High School An Awesome Experience’.
-She is the founder and presenter of the Get Set For High School program, a series of student workshops, parent talks and online hub that eases students’ worries and prepares them to confidently transition to high school.
+Jenny Atkinson is a mother of a child in high school, and the award-winning, bestselling author of ‘High School Rocks: Make Starting High School An Awesome Experience’.
+She is the founder and presenter of the Get Set For High School program, an online hub featuring a series of student workshops, parent talks and other information to ease students’ worries and prepare them to confidently transition to high school.